Solving Strong-Substitutes Product-Mix Auctions: Introduction

 \paragraph{Software implementations.} Our price-finding and allocation algorithms are conceptually simple.
 They are also straightforward to implement, which has allowed us to develop two practical implementations in Haskell and Python; these can be found at \url{http://pma.nuff.ox.ac.uk} and \url{https://github.com/edwinlock/product-mix}, respectively.
 Some effort was made to optimise for speed in the Python implementation by exploiting fast matrix operations provided by the NumPy package \citep{Numpy}.
 Furthermore, in an effort to implement submodular minimisation efficiently, the Fujishige-Wolfe algorithm \citep{Chakrabarty2014} was implemented in combination with a memoization technique to reduce the number of submodular function queries.

 In order to evaluate the practical running time of our allocation algorithm, we used our Python implementation to run experiments on auctions with various numbers of goods, bidders and bids.
-The results of these experiments, given in Appendix~\ref{appendix:experiments} to this paper, demonstrate that our allocation algorithm is efficient in practice for realistic auction sizes.
+The results of these experiments, given in the online companion to this paper, demonstrate that our allocation algorithm is efficient in practice for realistic auction sizes.

 \paragraph{Related work.} Our work continues a long literature, spanning economics and discrete convex analysis, on `gross' and `strong substitutes' \citep{KC82, MS09} and `$M^\natural$-concavity' \citep{Murota.Shioura1999}.
-While the discrete convex analysis literature generally allows for multiple units of each good, much focus in economics has been on the case in which there is only one unit of each good; \citet{MS09} showed that `strong substitutes' provide the suitable generalisation of gross substitutes to the multi-unit case, retaining existence of equilibrium while insisting that any two units of the same good should have the same price.
+Whereas the discrete convex analysis literature generally allows for multiple units of each good, much focus in economics has been on the case in which there is only one unit of each good; \citet{MS09} showed that `strong substitutes' provide the suitable generalisation of gross substitutes to the multi-unit case, retaining existence of equilibrium while insisting that any two units of the same good should have the same price.

+There is now a substantial body of related work on the two algorithmic problems we address in this paper: finding market-clearing prices and computing an equilibrium allocation of supply to the buyers.

+Market-clearing prices are commonly found either by performing an iterative discrete steepest-descent search, or by solving a convex optimisation problem with a cutting plane method.

+The method of steepest descent goes back to \citet{Aus06, KC82, MSY2013} and \citet{MSY2016}; see \citep[Chapter~11]{murota-book}, \citep{Murota2016} and \citep{PLsurvey} for recent surveys.
+However, while the steepest-descent methods in the above references run in pseudo-polynomial time (in the valuation and demand oracle settings), we describe two steepest descent algorithms based on \citep{Shioura17} that take longer steps by exploiting the bid representation of bidder demand, and show that they have polynomial running time in the size of the bid lists.
+(An algorithm is \textit{polynomial} if its running time is polynomial in the input size, and \textit{pseudo-polynomial} if its running time is required to be polynomial only in numeric values within the input.
+These differ when numerical values are encoded in binary.)

+\Citet{baldwin2022strong} develop a conceptually similar descending-price algorithm using DC (difference of convex functions) programming. \footnote{This exploits a result that market-clearing prices minimise the difference between two linear programs (one for the positive bids and one for the negative bids).} Extensive computational experiments in \citep{baldwin2022strong} suggest that this algorithm is competitive with the steepest descent algorithm we describe, and neither algorithm consistently outperforms the other.
+However, no polynomial running time bound is known for the algorithm of \citep{baldwin2022strong}, whereas we provide a polynomial bound (in the bid list representation size) for our method.